 - compulsory super contributions required by the governing rules of a super fund or required by a state or territory law

 - employer contributions made under a collectively negotiated industrial agreement

-All RESC must be reported separately on employee payment summaries and in KeyPay:
+All RESC must be reported separately on employee income statements and in the system:

-- salary sacrificed to super payments must be set to be paid direct to a super fund (either in the deduction settings on the employee's pay run inclusions page or on the deduction line in each pay run) in order to appear on the payment summary as RESC.
+- salary sacrificed to super payments must be set to be paid direct to a super fund (either in the deduction settings on the employee's pay run inclusions page or on the deduction line in each pay run) in order to appear on the income statement as RESC.
 See below for further explanation/illustrations.

-- if employer contributions to super is selected (on the employee's pay run inclusions page or on via the Adjust super option on the Actions button in the pay run) this will automatically be reported as RESC on the payment summary.
+- if employer contributions to super is selected (on the employee's pay run inclusions page or on via the 'adjust super' option on the 'actions' button in the pay run) this will automatically be reported as RESC on the income statement.
 See below for further explanation/illustrations.

-There are 3 ways you can have RESC show up on the your payment summaries.
+There are 3 ways you can have RESC show up on the income statements.

 - Opening Balances

 - Pre-Tax deduction paid to a super fund (salary sacrifice Super)

 - Super adjustment specified as an employer contribution